Fooling the primate brain with minimal, targeted image manipulation: Methods

 The hyper-parameters $\{\lambda_s,\lambda_t,\lambda_l\}=\{1, 0.1, 0.7\}$ were obtained from a grid-search to produce the highest prediction accuracy.
-The substitute model achieved an average correlation of 0.7 between predicted and actual IT neuron responses on held-out test images The preferred features of neurons modeled by the substitute model (Figure~\ref{fig:neron_visual}) were visualized using activation maximization \citep{mahendran2016visualizing}.
+The substitute model achieved an average correlation of 0.4 between predicted and actual IT neuron responses on held-out test images.

-\paragraph{Generating adversarial and control images} The same adversarial and control images were used in neuron-level and behavioral experiments.
-Adversarial images were generated using the substitute model and multi-step fast gradient attack~\citep{goodfellow2014explaining} (Figure~\ref{fig:overview}B).
-Specifically, each adversarial image $x_\text{adv}$ was iteratively generated from an unmodified (\emph{clean}) image $x$ as

-where $x^t_\text{adv}$ is the adversarial image at iteration $t$; $\sign(\nabla_{x} \mathcal{L}(\cdot))$ is the gradient of the cost function $\mathcal{L}$; $\epsilon$ is similar to a learning rate and controls the amount of change in each step; $\theta$ represents the substitute model parameters; and $P$ is the neuronal response pattern of the target category.
-For example, in human→monkey attack, $x^0_\text{adv}=x$ is a clean human face, and $P$ is the mean neuronal response to 300 monkey faces.
-The cost function at step $t$ is

-where $M_\theta$ is the substitute model, $\norm{\cdot}^2_2$ is the L2 loss between model-predicted and target response patterns, $\mathcal{L}_v$ is the total variation loss, and $(i, j)$ indexes pixels of the image.
-The total variation loss prevents high frequency noise from dominating the generated image features.

-The amount of noise was measured as the mean squared error (mse) on pixel values (range 0--255) between the original and modified images.
-We defined 10 noise levels.
-The mse was 55 at level 1 and increased linearly to 100 at level 10.
-The adversarial noise is small relative to the difference between clean faces, which averaged about 7000 among the 400 clean human and monkey faces used in our work.

-The four types of control images were generated from the same 40 clean human faces underlying gray box adversarial images.
-Pure Model Images were iteratively generated as

-where $\theta_p$ represents the parameters of the fine-tuned ResNet-101 (without mapping to IT neuronal responses), $y=$\{human, monkey\} is the label of the target category, and $\mathcal{L}$ is the cross-entropy loss.